Traditional Thai Clothing-16 Beautiful Outfits From Thailand

 ↓ 5 – Chut Thai Chakkri

 Chut Thai Chakkri is one of the national dresses of Thai women.
 It is part of their formal wear.
 The outfit is weaved by a process called ‘yok’.
-A touch of golden or silver-colored threads is commonly observed in Chut Thai Chakkri.
+A touch of golden or silver-coloured threads is commonly observed in Chut Thai Chakkri.
 This makes the costume more expensive and formal.
-The chut thai chakkri is finished with a long skirt that is wrapped all around the waist and has two folds.
+The chut thai chakra is finished with a long skirt that is wrapped all around the waist and has two folds.
 In the Thai language, this skirt is called Sinh.

 traditional thai outfits (14)